 This policy covers expenses if your after-school youth program is sued for an error or negligence, such as failure to prevent an injury from bullying at a sports camp.

-Directors and officers insurance covers legal expenses when board members or officers are sued over decisions they made on behalf of your youth program.
+Directors and officers insurance (D&O) covers legal expenses when board members or officers are sued over decisions they made on behalf of your youth program.

 Most states require workers' comp for after-school youth programs that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.